|

 KGB official on his retirement.
 Surprisingly, it was found with the

-original Russian cipher wheels intact,
+original Russian cipher rotors intact,

 which enabled us to recover the wiring.